Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Introduction

-Distinguishing our approach from conventional methods, we introduce the Generative Privacy Funnel ($\mathsf{GenPF}$) model and the Deep Variational Privacy Funnel (DVPF) framework.
-The $\mathsf{GenPF}$ model extends beyond the traditional scope of Privacy Funnel analysis, offering new perspectives on data generation with privacy guarantees.
-Concurrently, the DVPF model provides a variational bound for measuring information leakage, enhancing the understanding of privacy challenges in deep representation learning.
-Additionally, the proposed methodology can also be combined with prior-independent privacy-enhancing techniques like differential privacy, marrying both prior-dependent and prior-independent mechanisms.
+We further introduce the Generative Privacy Funnel ($\mathsf{GenPF}$) model and the Deep Variational Privacy Funnel (DVPF) framework.
+The $\mathsf{GenPF}$ model extends the Privacy Funnel formulation to a generative setting.
+The DVPF framework introduces a variational bound on the information-leakage term, which makes the Privacy Funnel objective tractable in deep representation learning.
+The proposed framework can also be combined with prior-independent privacy-enhancing mechanisms, such as differential privacy, thereby allowing prior-dependent and prior-independent protections to be used jointly.
+The proposed framework supports both raw-image and embedding-based inputs.
+In the present paper, however, we focus on a controlled embedding-based plug-and-play setting in which pre-trained recognition backbones are kept fixed and the privacy module is learned on top of the extracted embeddings.
+Raw-image and fine-tuning scenarios are supported by the general framework, but are not studied exhaustively here.

+Our work is connected to two main research directions: privacy funnel methods and disentangled representation learning.
+In the privacy funnel literature, existing work includes methods that reduce leakage of sensitive information as well as optimization-based approaches for solving privacy funnel formulations more efficiently, such as the difference-of-convex method in \cite{huang2024efficient}; see also \cite{de2022funck, huang2024efficient}.
+In disentangled representation learning, several related works address representation control and bias mitigation.
+For example, \cite{tran2017disentangled} studies disentangled representations for pose variation, \cite{gong2020jointly} considers bias mitigation across demographic groups, \cite{park2021learning} develops a model for reducing AI discrimination while preserving task-relevant information, and \cite{li2022discover} proposes DebiAN, which mitigates bias without using protected-attribute labels.
+In a related direction, \cite{suwala2024face} introduces PluGeN4Faces for facial attribute manipulation with identity preservation.
+For extended discussion see Appendix~\ref{AppxSec:Navigating_DataPrivacy_Paradigm} and Appendix~\ref{AppxSec:Preliminaries}.